writethedocs/www/docs/conf/portland/2024/news/announcing-writing-day-projects.rst

 Docs as Tests & Doc Detective: Help us test your docs!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Returning to us for their second Writing Day is Doc Detective with organizer Manny Silva, he/him.
+Returning to us for their second Writing Day is Doc Detective with organizer Manny Silva (he/him).

 "Does your project or product have a UI?
 APIs?
 SDKs?
 We can help you test them and keep your docs accurate."
 Check out their `project listing <https://www.writethedocs.org/conf/portland/2024/writing-day/#docs-as-tests-doc-detective-help-us-test-your-docs>`__ for more details.

 Mutual Aid for Tech Writer/Documentarian Job Hunters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-They are joined by another fantastic returning project coordinated by Kenzie Woodbridge, they/them.
+They are joined by another fantastic returning project coordinated by Kenzie Woodbridge (they/them).
 Kenzie has hosted this `Writing Day session <https://www.writethedocs.org/conf/portland/2024/writing-day/#mutual-aid-for-tech-writer-documentarian-job-hunters>`__ at multiple Write the Docs conferences and we are absolutely thrilled that they continue to host it.

 "Let's get together and offer each other feedback on the important documentation we're using to move our careers forward."

 Meet the new GitBook (Sponsor)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Long time sponsor but first time submitter to Writing Day, swing by to `Meet the new GitBook <https://www.writethedocs.org/conf/portland/2024/writing-day/#meet-the-new-gitbook-sponsor>`__ and give a wave to Addison Schultz, he/him.
+Long time sponsor but first time submitter to Writing Day, swing by to `Meet the new GitBook <https://www.writethedocs.org/conf/portland/2024/writing-day/#meet-the-new-gitbook-sponsor>`__ and give a wave to Addison Schultz (he/him).

 "Our Writing Day goal is to teach you how to use your team's internal knowledge to the fullest."